 I’ll write more detailed articles soon on which profiles to create (with instruction) and how to keep these profiles active.

-Professional public profiles
+public profiles REPUTATION MANAGEMENT

 Sweet-sounding tongue twister aside, there may be public profiles where you or your business exist online.
 The example used above, Doctors, find that dozens of different Healthcare Directories create auto-generated “profiles” with their name, practice details, history, reviews and even malpractice.
 Ouch.

 While it may not be a primary reputation strategy, it’s essential to identify these pages if they do exist.
-To elaborate what this might entail, let’s continue to use the Doctor example.
+To elaborate on what this might entail, let’s continue to use the Doctor example.

 How do I find these public profiles?